 b.
 Developmental/Educational Assignments: Examples include, but are not limited to, community service assignments, written topical reports, presentation of programs, interviewing appropriate persons and attending appropriate lectures or seminars.

-g.
-Restrictions: Restrictions include, but are not limited to, University housing relocation, limited or no contact with specific students, faculty, or staff, denial of use of specific University facilities, and/or restrictions from participation in extracurricular activities.

-h.
-Temporary University Suspension: A student may be temporarily suspended from the University by the Vice President for Student Affairs or his/her designee pending the outcome of final charges.
-The Vice President for Student Affairs or his/her designee may invoke a temporary suspension if there is a strong indication that the student’s continued presence on campus would constitute a potential for serious harm to him/herself or to the safety of any member of the University community or property.

 i.
+Restrictions: Restrictions include, but are not limited to, University housing relocation, limited or no contact with specific students, faculty, or staff, denial of use of specific university facilities, and/or restrictions from participation in extracurricular activities.

+j.
+Temporary University Suspension: A student may be temporarily suspended from the university by the Vice President for Student Affairs or his/her designee pending the outcome of final charges.
+The Vice President for Student Affairs or his/her designee may invoke a temporary suspension if there is a strong indication that the student’s continued presence on campus would constitute a potential for serious harm to him/herself or to the safety of any member of the university community or property.

+k.
 University Housing Probation: Probation is a definite period of observation and review.
-If a student is again found responsible for violating a University rule or regulation, particularly within a residence hall, or violating an order of a judicial body, then suspension from remaining in a particular residence hall, suspension from all University housing and/or restriction from entering any University residence hall may take effect immediately.
+If a student is again found responsible for violating a university rule or regulation, particularly within a residence hall, or violating an order of a judicial body, then suspension from remaining in a particular residence hall, suspension from all university housing and/or restriction from entering any university residence hall may take effect immediately.
 Additional or alternate sanctions may be imposed.

 m.
-University Probation: A more severe sanction than a warning, to include a period of review and observation during which the student must demonstrate the ability to comply with University rules, regulations, and other requirements stipulated for the probation period.
+University Probation: A more severe sanction than a warning, to include a period of review and observation during which the student must demonstrate the ability to comply with university rules, regulations, and other requirements stipulated for the probation period.
 Probation will not exceed two consecutive semesters of enrollment.
-Violations occurring during the time of probation will result in suspension or expulsion from the University.
+Violations occurring during the time of probation will result in suspension or expulsion from the university.
 A copy of the letter of probation will be filed in the Office of Student Conduct Programs.

-l.
-University Suspension: A suspended student will be withdrawn from all courses and will be separated from the University for a period not to exceed six academic semesters.
-Readmission will be at the discretion of the University and may include completion of required conditions.
-The suspended student is prohibited from the University and may be subject to arrest if this restriction is violated.
+n.
+University Suspension: A suspended student will be withdrawn from all courses and will be separated from the university for a period not to exceed six academic semesters.
+Readmission will be at the discretion of the university and may include completion of required conditions.
+The suspended student is prohibited from the university and may be subject to arrest if this restriction is violated.

-m.
-Warning: A verbal and/or written notice to a student indicating his/her conduct is in violation of University rules or regulations.
+o.
+Warning: A verbal and/or written notice to a student indicating his/her conduct is in violation of university rules or regulations.
 A copy of the written notice will be filed in the Office of Student Conduct Programs.

 Any questions related to the Code of Student Conduct, including disciplinary procedures, can be referred to the Office of Student Conduct Programs, 114 Curtiss, 964-2220.
 Hearings are designed to afford fair and just treatment to those participating.
 A format is employed which preserves order and gives each participant an opportunity to speak and ask questions in turn.

+a.
 If the appeal is subsequent to a charge that was admitted by the student, the appeal must be based solely on the contention that the sanction was excessive.
 Minimum published sanctions are not subject to appeal, with the exceptions of housing removal, University suspension or expulsion.